artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 **SOLUTION:**
 We next exceptionally show partial solutions for items b, d and e as an example.
-In case you want to obtain the remaining solutions, please contact ```dani02@ucm.es```.

 *a.
 Identify the hazards that occur and explain how this processor handles them.*